Facebook’s growth puts Trump in his place

-Social media has moved on from Donald Trump.
-Companies from Twitter (TWTR.N) to Facebook (FB.O) to Alphabet’s (GOOGL.O) YouTube banned the former U.S. president after rioters invaded the U.S. Capitol in January.
+WASHINGTON (Reuters Breakingviews) - Social media has moved on from Donald Trump.
+Companies from Twitter to Facebook to Alphabet’s YouTube banned the former U.S. president after rioters invaded the U.S. Capitol in January.
 He – and his followers – were prolific users of the networks.
 And yet Facebook’s ad revenue jumped in the first quarter and monthly active users didn’t miss a beat.
 It will take a lot more than a few new platforms and the disappearance of some popular posters to take the mainstream social networks down.

 The company run by Mark Zuckerberg on Wednesday said revenue jumped 48% to $26.2 billion, well above analyst expectations.
 Monthly active users grew by 15% across its platforms.
 Advertising is strong – the company said ad sales surged by 46%.